tejasvi541/Matplotlib-Tutorial/README.md

 -> The Data used in these Notebooks is provided in the data folder.

--> These Notebooks are well defined by the comments within them with each use of a new method, There may be some typos Just in case you find some unusual words.
+-> These Notebooks are well defined by the comments within them with use of each new method, There may be some typos Just in case you find some unusual words.

--> I have over-commented the notebooks just in case to find some things easily, but its not recommended to comment this much.
+-> I have over-commented the notebooks just in case to make these notebooks more like cheat sheets and for future refernces, but its not recommended to comment this much.